s-yonkov/Students/StudentsMVC/README.md

 The output depends on the input format, below are listed example possible outputs:

-#### 1. One argument passed: ####
+#### 1. If all records are requested: ####

-   * If only one argument is passed and it is a valid path to a file the program will read the file, store the info in a DB and print the content on the console.
-   * If only one argument is passed but it is not a valid path, the program will notify for the invalid argument and will print the content of the DB if it is not empty.
+   * If both databases are working fine and have records all records will be printed in their coresponding column - for example all MongoDB records will be presented in the Mongo column and the same for MySQL records - in the MySQL column.
-   * If only one argument is passed but it is not a valid path and the DB is empty the program will indicate for an error.
+   * If only one DB is selected all records only from the selected DB will be presented(if any available)
+   * If there is a problem with the DB or there are no records in the DB a proper messagae will be printed in the coresponding column like - "Problem with the Database" or "No IDs available" and etc.

-#### 2. Two arguments passed: ####
+#### 2. If student by ID is requested: ####

+   * If both databases are working fine and have a student with the requested ID the records will be presented in the coresponding column/Mongo or MySQL/.
-   * If both arguments are valid - the path is correct and the second argument is valid integer and existing ID in the file, the program will print only the record with this ID
+   * If only one DB is selected and the there is a student with the requested ID it will be presented in the column of the selected DB.
+   * If something is wrong with the DB(shutdown or connection problem) a proper messagae will be presented in the DB's column.
-   * If the second argument is not valid the program will print an error messagae ```Requested student does not exist in the data.``` and will print all records
+   * If the ID is not found in the DB the user will see a proper messagae like "No such ID".

+#### 3. Recording student in the DB ####

+   * If all DBs are working fine and are selected the Student will be saved and the user will see a confirmation messagae in which DB.
-   * If the path is incorrect the program will behave as in the previous point.
+   * If there is a problem with the DB the user will receive a messagae for a problem and the Student will not be saved.

-#### 3. Three arguments passed ####

-   * The third argument is for choosing which DB to be used(or both) for storing the data. ```Mongo``` or ```MySql``` will store the data  respectively in Mongo DB or in MySQL, if ```Both``` is passed the data will be stored in both DBs.

 ## Technical requirements ##